People in the geomicrobiology group at Appalachian State University

 (M.S.
 Biology - 2020)

-Morgan's work on the role of manganese oxidation on different mineral substrates was interrupted by COVID-19 lab closures, but instead she found that cave microbial communities were far more varied than we had previously anticipated.
+Morgan's work on the role of manganese oxidation on different mineral substrates was severely interrupted by COVID-19 lab closures, but instead she found that cave microbial communities were far more varied than we had previously anticipated.
 She now works as a Laboratories Manager for Stallergenes Greer.